-*Note; A shotgun microphone for recording ambient sound and street interviews is strongly advised (You may buy this item mid Term 1 or during Term 2)
+*Note; A shotgun microphonefor recording ambient sound and ‘run and gun’ interviews is strongly advised (You may buy this item mid Term 1 or during Term 2)

-*Note; Do not purchase a MacBook Air, If you already have a Mac Air, it will be fine for Term 1, and possibly Term 2, but you may struggle and need a stronger machine for Terms 2 & 3.
-MacBook Pro’s are expensive so please consider a PC.
+*Note; We do not advise you to purchase a MacBook Air, If you already have a Mac Air, it will be fine for Term 1, and possibly Term 2, but you may struggle and need a stronger machine for Terms 3.
+MacBook Pro’s are expensive so consider a PC.

-Please also note, equipment particularly cameras, are increasingly difficult to recommend as there are so many choices and new models coming regularly onto the market.
+Please also note, equipment – particularly cameras, are increasingly difficult to recommend this is because there are so many choices and new models coming onto the market all the time.
 You’ll need to spend some time researching various models online to see which ones suit you and your budget.
 An important piece of advice is that you don’t need to buy the most expensive equipment, Multimedia journalism is about telling stories – not about your equipment.
-We’ve seen amazing work from the most basic equipment and we’ve also seen poor quality work from the most expensive equipment!
+We’ve seen amazing work from the most basic equipment set up and we’ve also seen poor quality work from the most expensive equipment!

-I strongly recommend listening to this podcast to give you an overview on buying equipment: EP79 – Student gear guide & readable video It’s a little dated in terms of specific gear but much of the general advice still rings true – for example don’t blow your whole budget on an expensive camera and have nothing left to invest in a decent lens.
-Cameras lose value quickly, while lenses will last you a lifetime.
+We recommend listening to this podcast to give you an overview on buying equipment: EP79 – Student gear guide & readable video It’s a little dated in terms of specific gear but much of the general advice still rings true – for example don’t blow your whole budget on an expensive camera and have nothing left to invest in a decent lens or two – cameras lose value quickly, while lenses will last you a lifetime.
 A medium quality camera paired with a couple of really good lenses will typically give better results than a most expensive camera with a poor quality lens.
 Second-hand markets are a good option for lenses, but it’s not usually a good idea to buy a second-hand camera body unless it’s from a friend or you really know your stuff.

 1. CAMERA OPTIONS

 You’ll need a camera capable of shooting video and still pictures.
-For students who are already shooting stills and or video, you may prefer a set up with two separate cameras.
-For beginners, we recommend a video enabled stills camera.
+For students who are already shooting stills and or video, you may prefer two separate cameras.
+For beginners, we recommend a video-enabled stills camera (DSLR or mirrorless).
 The three biggest brands are Nikon and Canon and Sony, but there other brands out there including, Fujifilm, Olympus, Panasonic, and Pentax, and they are also worth a look.
 This link provides some information about popular mirrorless cameras and shows footage filmed with each camera.

-The models in the Canon, Nikon and Sony sections directly below all shoot at high-quality HD (1080p) and have audio inputs, some also shoot in 4K, this is not necessary at this point and many of the laptops students purchase won’t be able to edit 4K footage.
-However, it’s still a nice function to have for occasional use, but certainly not necessary.
+The models in the Canon, Nikon and Sony sections directly below all shoot at high-quality HD (1080p) and have audio inputs, some also shoot in 4K, this is not necessary at and many laptops still struggle to edit 4K footage.
+However, it’s a nice function to have for occasional use.
 All of the cameras listed below would be perfect for the program.
-We go into detail of some of the most common choices further below.
+We go into more detail about some of the most common choices further below.
 You might look for a camera which has recently been upgraded often the upgrades are minor and the prices of the previous model drops.